What is a laser safety checklist?

 Although useful, lasers can be sources of hazards, especially those with high power outputs used to cut materials.
 To prevent any work accidents, government agencies and departments have studied possible risks and have put up standards on safe laser usage and controls.

-1. How to properly identify laser hazards using a laser safety audit checklist
+How to properly identify laser hazards using a laser safety checklist?

 To pass the laser safety checklist, the inspector must first learn to identify laser hazard classifications as well as the non-beam hazards.
 And this is because each classification has different treatments during audits.